-Single-serving coffee machines from Keurig and Nespresso have taken off over the last few years.
-Unfortunately, those pod coffee maker capsules are expensive, resource intensive, and wasteful, producing tons of plastic garbage every year.
-An easy way to make a dent in all of these costs is to invest in reusable cups from Mycoffeestar, Coffeeduck, or Mister Barista.
-Utopia tested all of these models.
+Many households use single-serving coffee machines from Keurig and Nespresso.
+Unfortunately, those pod coffee maker capsules are expensive, resource intensive and wasteful, producing tons of plastic garbage every year.
+An easy way to make a dent in all of these costs is to invest in reusable cups like Mister Barista and Mycoffeestar.
+Utopia tested the models for you.

 Coffee Pod Capsules Are Wasteful

 Everyone knows coffee pod capsules have a huge impact on the environment: According to a British producer, every minute about 39,000 of these pods are made globally.
 At the same time, 29,000 end up in landfill sites.
 That is a lot of aluminium waste!

 And yet, more than 40 per cent of US households own an espresso pod machine.
 If you, too, have a pod machine at home, do not worry: There is a way to make environmentally friendly coffee, without having to buy a new machine.

 One simple upgrade can make your pod coffee machine more sustainable.
 The secret is reusable pod coffee maker capsules from brands like Mister Barista, Soprety, BRBHOM and MyCoffeeStar.

 Can shelling out for this small change really pay off?
 And how!
 “Reusable coffee pods save you money in the long run,” said Philipp Sommer of Germany’s environmental NGO DUH, “while producing 14 times less packaging waste in comparison to single-use capsules.”
 This investment is an easy way to save hundreds of dollars and the environment at the same time.

 Here’s the catch: Most machine producers will not honor their warranty if the machine is damaged by another company’s pods.

 Let’s compare alternative reusable pods for your Nespresso machine.